IBM/aspera-cli/docs/ARCHITECTURE.md

   end
 )

-# > 3 statements: implicit named method
+# 4 lines or more: implicit named method
 commands_under :package do
   command :receive, description: 'Receive a package' end